-The workers suggested that the maximum compensation for death and permanent paralysis should be raised to \$300,000 - equivalent to 10 years' wages at a monthly salary of \$2,500 - for workers below 40.

-The present rate is \$168,000 or seven years'
+The workers suggested that the maximum maximum compensation for death and permanent paralysis should be raised to \$300,000 - equivalent to 10 years' wages at a monthly salary of \$2,500 - for workers below 40.
+The the present \$168,000 or save rate is or seven years' wages.

-wages.

-The other two age groups - from 40 to 56 and those above - should be compensated at a rate of eight and six years' wages, of their wages, the proposals urged.
+other two age groups - from 40 to 56 and those above - should be compensated at a rate of eight and six years' wages, respectively.
+Workers proposals urged.
+There should also be an industrial accidents tribunal which will be able to finish processing accident cases within a month, instead of having workers to go through legal procedures in having workers to go through legal procedures in the District Court, as at present.

-respectively.

-Workers given six

-months leave should be

-allowed full pay while

-those exceeding this period should be given two-thirds of their wages, the
+Workers given six months leave should be allowed full pay while those exceeding this period should be given two-thirds of their wages.